1. The Canadian Banking Structure

 RTR is an extremely exciting payment introduction for B2B payments.
 Companies will have the benefits of 24/7/365 payment processing capabilities, prioritizing access of payments as well as finality.
 Additionally, enhanced data will be able to be transmitted with the payment unlike in previous payment options.
 An increased focus on faster real-time payments is taking place in Canada, which is aligned with other countries such as the United States (RTP and FedNow), England and Australia.

 There is no exact ‘go-live’ date, but Payments Canada is planning to launch its own RTR in the near future.

 8. Commercial Card Payments

-Using commercial cards for payments can improve reporting and control.
-Establishing a single card provider, in conjunction with other treasury services, can provide opportunities to review and upgrade supplier agreements and qualify for revenue sharing in the form of a rebate.
-As companies work towards optimizing their payables process, consider converting low dollar invoices — historically paid by cheque — to now be paid with card.
+Commercial Card technology and product enhancements have seen tremendous development within North America over the last decade.
+Card and virtual card payments have a direct benefit to corporations’ working capital metrics, as well as internal controls.
+As the industry continues to evolve, virtual payments hold an increasingly important position within submitting and receiving payments.
+Establishing a single-card provider, in conjunction with other treasury services, can provide opportunities to review and upgrade supplier agreements and qualify for revenue sharing in the form of a rebate.
+As companies work towards optimizing their payables process, consider converting low-dollar invoices — historically paid by cheque — to now be paid by card.